patricekrakow/learning-istio/install-minishift.md

-# Install Minikube on Linux
+# Install Minishift on Linux

 ## Create a Linux Virtual Machine (VM) on Azure